theparticleman/theparticleman.github.io/posts/junior-developer-cheat-sheet.md

 * In addition to agile software development, I think knowing about lean software development would benefit most software developers. `This is Lean` by Niklas Modig and Par Ahlstrom is a great intro to lean principles in general.
 If you want to go super in-depth, `Principles of Product Development Flow` by Don Reinertsen is great.
 But beware!
 It is pretty deep.
 If you want something more specific to software development, `Implementing Lean Software Development` by Mary and Tom Poppendieck is pretty awesome.

-* If you have code that doesn't have tests and you want to learn how to get it under test, `Working Effectively With Legacy` by Michael Feathers is _the_ book on the topic.
+* If you have code that doesn't have tests and you want to learn how to get it under test, `Working Effectively With Legacy Code` by Michael Feathers is _the_ book on the topic.

 Like I said, it could be argued that there are too many good books on software development.
 And I could certainly add many more books to the "good" list.
 But I think this is a good list of topics that junior devs might otherwise not get exposed to.